balder-dev/balder/doc/source/basics/execution_mechanism.rst

 -------------------

 :ref:`Connections` are objects that connects devices with each other.
-These objects will be included in a global connection tree, which is the general representation of usable balder connections.
+These objects will be included in a global connection tree, which is the general representation of usable Balder connections.
 In every project you can define your own connections within python modules/files with the name ``connections``.
-These files will be read by balder automatically during the collecting process.
+These files will be read by Balder automatically during the collecting process.
 They will be inserted into the :ref:`global Connection-Tree <The global connection tree>`.

 Matching process of setups and scenarios (SOLVING)
 ==================================================

-After the collecting process, balder knows all existing setup and scenario classes.
+After the collecting process, Balder knows all existing setup and scenario classes.
 Now it is time to determine the matchings between them.
-For this balder checks if the definition of the :ref:`Scenario <Scenarios>` (defines what we need) matches in one possible constellation of one or more :ref:`Setup(s) <Setups>` (defines what we have).
+For this Balder checks if the definition of the :ref:`Scenario <Scenarios>` (defines what we need) matches in one possible constellation of one or more :ref:`Setup(s) <Setups>` (defines what we have).

 What are variations?